 The PC representative for Central and South America and the Caribbean (Ms. Núnez Neyra), Germany and the United States of America (with some additional edits to draft decision 20.DD) supported the draft decisions in document PC27 Doc.
 17/AC33 Doc.
 19.1 (Rev. 1) as amended by the AC representative for Oceania (Mr. Robertson) and supported the future establishment of two separate working groups on identification materials for plants and animals.
+The United States of America also noted concern that identification materials are not getting the priority deserved, especially as Parties have never deliberated on whether identification materials should be included as links into the Checklist of CITES Species.
 Germany drew the Committees' attention to information document AC33 Inf.
 15: "Morphological identification guide to the Asian newt genera Echinotriton, Laotriton, Paramesotriton and Tylototriton."

-The World Association of Zoos and Aquariums, speaking also on behalf of the Association of Zoos and Aquariums and the Zoo and Aquarium Association Australasia, welcomed the opportunity to mobilize zoos and aquariums to support this work, an opportunity also welcome by the PC representative for Central and South America and the Caribbean (Ms. Núnez Neyra) on behalf of Peru.
+The World Association of Zoos and Aquariums, speaking also on behalf of the Alliance of Marine Mammal Parks and Aquariums, the Association of Zoos and Aquariums, the European Association of Zoos and Aquaria and the Zoo and Aquarium Association Australasia, welcomed the opportunity to mobilize zoos and aquariums to support this work, an opportunity also welcome by the PC representative for Central and South America and the Caribbean (Ms. Núnez Neyra) on behalf of Peru.